-The Learning and Workforce Development team advise on and create sustainable health improvement workforce development opportunities and delivery systems.
+The Learning and Workforce Development team advise on and create sustainable health improvement workforce development opportunities and training.
 They work with advisory groups and networks to support the sharing of learning and good practice, workforce mapping and guidance documents.
-They provide a range of online learning modules and a virtual learning environment for trainer support and development in addition to their training for trainers programmes.
-These support frontline workers in early identification, brief interventions and behaviour change.
+They provide a range of online learning modules and a virtual learning environment for trainer support and development.

 At the request of Scottish Government, NHS Health Scotland leads on Monitoring and Evaluating Scotland´s Alcohol Strategy (MESAS).
 The evaluation will comprise of a portfolio of studies which started at the beginning of 2010 and are due to finish in 2015, with the monitoring of routine data continuing beyond.
 The most recent MESAS report is listed in the side panel and further information on MESAS can be found at Monitoring and Evaluating Scotland´s Alcohol Strategy.